QihaoYe/Codewars/README.md

 # Codewars
-Some learning files by solving katas in codewars
+Some learning files from codewars